andybrandt/cognitive-prompting/Cognitive Notation Language.md

 \<CNL prompt goes here\>
 \`\`\`

 This notation and implementation approach has been tested with OpenAI models (4o, 4.5, o1, o3) and Anthropic's Claude models (3.5, where it originated, and 3.7).
-It has demonstrated effectiveness in Cursor and in agentic groups developed using the AG2 (formerly Autogen) framework.
+It has demonstrated effectiveness in Cursor custom modes and in agentic groups developed using the AG2 (formerly Autogen) framework.

 Using the CNL inside a Markdown code block is quite important for several reasons: